fbpx

 Lopez was only asking him to pay the $5,533.50 in fees, which would seem reasonable if you were poised to receive nearly 100K in profit.

-Next, Lopez introduces the attorney.
+Next, to reinforce the scam’s credibility, Lopez introduces the attorney.

 Behind the scenes, one of the scammers found a licensed attorney whose identity they felt would be easy to use.
 Sheila G. Kolbe was the target of their identity scam.
 Kolbe is a licensed attorney but does not practice in the state of WI as stated on the fake documents.
 The scammers found an office building for sale in Appleton, WI and used that address as her place of business.
 The documents also listed a URL of www.leadinglaw.com, which is simply an online directory for attorneys across the U.S.A, not the address of an actual law firm.
-The alleged representative from the legal office communicating with Martin was
+The alleged representative from the legal office communicating with Martin was “Sophia Sotomayor”.

 The attorney was being used to give Martin the security of knowing that a legal professional would hold his funds in escrow and distribute them according to the agreement between Martin and Key to Vacation Travel.
 The attorney would also notarize Martin’s transfer documents.
 Notarization of transfer documents is a requirement for sale of all Mexican timeshares.